Tom852/SeriesRenamer/README.md

 * -u Wiki URL der Episodenliste
 * -l Gewünschte Sprache, deutsch oder original

+Example: `-f "F:\New Files\The Blacklist" -n "The Blacklist" -u "https://de.wikipedia.org/wiki/The_Blacklist/Episodenliste" -l "de"`

 ## badWords.txt
 Viele Downloads enthalten Terme wie *720p*.
 Damit dies nicht als Season 7, Episode 20 erkannt wird, können solche Terme im File *badWords.txt* angegeben werden.

 ## Bugs, Features
 Bugs und Feature Requests dürft ihr mir gerne mitteilen ;)

-## Englisch version?
+## English Version?
-This software was made for German application only.
+This software was made for German use only.
 It relies on German Wikis with German identifiers and such, is thus not applicable for other languages.
-However, it can apply English titles, e.g. if a series does not contain German titles, such as *The Blacklist*.
+However, it can apply English titles, e.g. if a series does not contain German titles.